umamimolecule/azure-durablefunctions-management/docs/documentation.md

 **Query parameters**
  - CreatedTimeFrom (**Required**): A date/time string to filter from.
 Example: `createdTimeFrom=2019-11-13T09:30:00.000Z`
  - CreatedTimeTo (**Optional**): A date/time string to filter to.
 Example: `createdTimeTo=2020-11-13T09:30:00.000Z`
  - RuntimeStatus (**Optional**): A comma-delimited list of status to filter on.
+Valid values are: Completed, Terminated, or Failed.
 Example: `runtimeStatus=Completed,Terminated,Failed`

  **Response**
 ```
-202 Accepted

-No body content
+200 OK

+{
+   "instancesDeleted": 3
+}
 ```
+ - **instancedDeleted**: The number of instances that matched the conditions and were deleted.

 **Example**
 ```